Get answers on your ADU project

-Any newly constructed ADUs cannot be rented for less than 30 days.
+Any newly constructed ADUs may only be rented for periods of more than 30 days.
 This is a state-wide requirement designed to curb the use of ADUs for short-term rental.
 A city cannot issue a building permit until you have signed a covenant that agrees you will not rent the ADU for less than 30 days.
-You do have the option of moving into the ADU and renting out your primary residence as a short-term rental (except in Oceanside, where neither the ADU nor the primary may be used as a short term rental).
+You do, however, have the option of moving into the ADU and renting out your primary residence as a short-term rental (except in Oceanside, where neither the ADU nor the primary may be used as a short term rental).
 Read more about renting out an ADU.

 Can I add ADUs to multifamily property?

 Yes.
-If you have a structure of two or more residential dwellings that are attached to each other (e.g. a duplex) and in a residential zone, you may add two detached ADUs.
-The new standalone structure has a 16’ height limit with 4’ rear/side setbacks.
-You can also convert accessory space within the existing structure to an ADU… one per every four existing residential units.
-You can convert portions of space that are not used as livable space, such as storage rooms, garages, carports, mechanical rooms, attics or basements.
+Per state ADU code, if you have a structure of two or more residential dwellings that are attached to each other (e.g. a duplex) and in a residential zone, you may add two detached ADUs.
+You can also convert accessory space within the existing structure to an ADU.
+Read more about adding ADUs to multifamily properties.

 Is there an owner occupancy requirement?